- Jean Nicolet landed at Red Banks on the eastern shore of Green Bay in 1634. He was the first European to set foot in what is now Wisconsin.

 - The Packers are the only team in the NFL to be owned by the fans.

 - Green Bay is known as "Titletown" to football fans everywhere.
-The 12-time National Champion Green Bay Packers call Lambeau Field home.
-Our stadium has been voted "best stadium experience" by Sports Illustrated for two years straight (2007 & 2008).
+The 13-time National Champion Green Bay Packers call Lambeau Field home.
+Our stadium has been voted the Best NFL Stadium by USA Today Travel (2013).

 - The Fox River, which divides the cities of Green Bay and De Pere, is one of the few rivers in the world that runs north.